Foods You Can and Cannot Eat On A Low FODMAP Diet

 If you have IBS, it’s worth talking to your doctor to see if you should try a low-FODMAP diet.
 For many people, a Low FODMAP diet can drastically improve IBS-related gut symptoms and improve their quality of life.

-That being said, a low-FODMAP diet isn’t for people with eating disorders, those with dietary restrictions, those trying to lose weight, or those who are pregnant.
-These people should speak with their doctor about alternatives like a FODMAP-gentle diet and nutrition and microbiome support.
-We also don't provide medical advice and suggest you should meet with your doctor or a GI specialist to determine if this diet is right for you.
+Remember, a low-FODMAP diet isn’t for people with eating disorders, those with too many other dietary restrictions, or those who are pregnant.
+These people should consider alternatives like a FODMAP-gentle diet.
+This resource is not medical advice.
+We suggest meeting with your doctor or dietitian to determine if this diet is right for you.

 ModifyHealth Can Help You